jniranjanreddy/python/oops/README.md

 1. by HAS-A Relationship (Composition)
-2. by IS-A Relationship (Ingeritance)
+2. by IS-A Relationship (Inheritance)